Location, Denver, CO

 It was January 2014.
-Sherown Campbell, had just completed his Master’s degree from Regis University in Denver and was on vacation in San Diego.
+Sherown had just completed his master's degree from Regis University in Denver and was on vacation in San Diego.
 He was horsing around with some friends when he fell at an awkward angle.
-“I heard a snap,” he said. ““My body went limp from there.”
+"I heard a snap," he says.
+"My body went limp from there."

 Sherown was paralyzed from the shoulders down.
 He was only able to slightly move one hand.

 The injury was classified as quadriplegia.
-His first thought, he said, wasn’t of himself.
-It was that didn’t want to remain dependent on his wife and family.
-He feared that he wouldn’t be the father to his two small children that he had been only a week before, able to hug them, hold them, and tuck them into bed.
+His first thought, he says, wasn't of himself.
+It was that he didn't want to become dependent on his wife and family.
+He feared that he wouldn't be the father to his children that he had been only a week before - able to hug them, hold them, and tuck them into bed.

 That strength propelled him through rehab.
 Sherown came to Craig Hospital intent on gaining back as much mobility and function as possible.

-“After I started getting some movement back,” he said, “then I felt [rehabilitation] was in my hands.
-I was responsible to push harder to do things.”
-Tapping into the same fierce determination that pushed him as an athlete, Sherown said his happiest time at Craig was was when he and his therapists were pushing to do more and achieve more.
+"After I started getting some movement back,” he says, "then I felt [rehabilitation] was in my hands.
+I was responsible to push harder to do things."
+Tapping into the same fierce determination that drove him as an athlete, Sherown says his happiest time at Craig was when he and his therapists were striving to do more and achieve more.

 Rehab at Craig

-“The culture here is absolutely amazing,” he said.
-“They’re always so upbeat in motivating you and pushing you.
+"The culture here is absolutely amazing," says Sherown.
+"They're always so upbeat in motivating you and pushing you.
 It helps more than words can really explain.
-I’ve truly found a deep love for everybody that I’ve worked with and care about them beyond what they would know.”
+I've truly found a deep love for everybody that I've worked with and care about them beyond what they would know."

-By summer of 2014, Sherown was using a forearm walker to walk and play outside with his children in the yard.
-They’re learning to ride their bicycles and love to be outside, and he is right there with them.
+By the summer of 2014, Sherown was using a forearm walker to walk and play with his children in their yard.
+They love to be outside and are learning to ride their bicycles, and he is right there with them.

 Clinical Care Management

 Nichola Abeyta, MEd, started at Craig Hospital in 1989.
 She has a Master’s degree in Education and BA in Social Work.
-Niki is a member of the Spinal Cord Injury Program Committee and Complementary and Alternative Medicine committee.
-She represents Craig Hospital Patient and Family Services as a lead clinician for a multi-year, multi-facility study on SCI outcomes.
-Niki has co- authored 2 published study articles.
+Niki is a member of the Spinal Cord Injury Program Committee Peer Mentor Committee and a team leader for the Motivational Interviewing initiative.
+Niki also assists with new employee orientation.
+She represents Craig Hospital Patient and Family Services as a lead clinician for a multi-year, multi-facility study on spinal cord injury outcomes.
+Niki has co-authored two published study articles.